wix/stylable/site/docs/references/dynamic-styles.md

 # Dynamic styles

-Here at **Stylable** we look at writing CSS through runtime JS as an anti pattern. it causes huge browser redraws and generaly needs a lot of runtime code to run.
+Here at **Stylable** we look at writing CSS through runtime JS as a last result. it causes huge browser redraws and generaly needs a lot of runtime code to run.

 in most cases where you need to change style attributes dynamically it is better to use inline-styles.

-if you MUST use dynamic CSS in your application you can import and use "stylable-dynamics"
+if you MUST use dynamic CSS in your application you can import and use "writeCss" and "deleteCss" from stylable runtime.

 ## Example usage